WHO WE ARE

 ESSENTIAL FUNCTIONS:

-• Document services provided for timely reports
+• Document services provided for timely reports and maintain accurate family advocacy records

 • Other job duties as requested by Director of Program Services